Mastodon

 81 Stable elements

 If we count up the number of stable atoms, we find they total 81.
 All other atoms are non-stable.
-These are the radioactive elements that radiate their energy, as they decay into stable atoms, normally lead (82) or bismuth (83), found at the end of the stable elements.
+These are the radioactive elements that radiate their energy, as they decay into stable atoms, normally lead (82) or bismuth (83), found at the end of the series of stable elements.

 From Sound to Matter